-The first part contains my grandmother Sabti’s story of passing as a non-Jew with my two year old mother during World War II, as accurately as possible in her own words.
-Sabti recounts her birth to a wealthy, aristocratic Jewish family in the town of Zbaraż, a town that used to be in Eastern Poland (Galicia) but now is part of the Ukraine.
-She tells of her becoming a lawyer, and marrying the handsome Henrik Żarkower.
+The first interwoven thread contains my grandmother Sabti’s story of passing as a non-Jew with my two year old mother during World War II.
+Sabti recounts her birth to a wealthy, aristocratic Jewish family in the town of Zbaraż, a town that used to be in Eastern Poland (Galicia) but now is part of Ukraine.
+She tells of her becoming a lawyer, and marrying the handsome Henrik (Henio) Żarkower.
 The two move to the town of Gostynin to clerk with a judge and practice law.
-We get to know her irreverent style and the quirky characters she met on her way.
+We get to know her irreverent style and the quirky people she met on her way.

 In September 1939, when the Germans invade Poland, Sabti tells what it was like for a well-educated young woman who now encounters her old classmates on the street—some of them treat her with loyalty, while others take advantage—so we get a clear picture of life under an increasingly oppressive regime during wartime.

-The second part of Finding Zbaraż follows my search for traces of that history and its impact in the present.
+The second thread of Finding Zbaraż follows my search for traces of that history and its meaning for today.

-In 2012, I traveled to the town of Zbaraż, now open as part of an independent Ukraine.
-We located Kozaki, the tiny village where Kazia kept Sabti and my mother hidden in a schoolhouse.
-I found other key locations of Lopatyn, Zolochiv, Zydachiv, Mosciska and Pnikut from her narrative.
-Although all Polish people in the story had moved out in the massive resettlement swap of Ukrainians and Polish people at the end of the war, I show the locations of the story as they exist today.
-We embark on a journey through the present-day sites and learn new information about these events that had only existed for me in the form of family stories.
+In 2012, I traveled to the town of Zbaraż, now at last open as part of an independent Ukraine.
+Two young Ukrainians and I searched and located Kozaki, the tiny village where Kazia kept Sabti and my mother hidden in a schoolhouse.
+Although all Polish people in the story had moved out in the massive resettlement swap of Ukrainians and Polish people at the end of the war, we embark on a journey through the present-day sites and learn new information about these events that had only existed for me in the form of family legends.

 The story from the rescuers’ side sounded so different from what I had heard from Sabti.